P403n1x87/austin-tui/README.md

 # Synopsis

-The Python TUI is a top-like text-based user interface for Austin, written in pure Python.
+The Python TUI is a top-like text-based user interface for <a href="https://github.com/P403n1x87/austin">Austin</a>, written in pure Python.
 Originally planned as a sample application to showcase Austin uses, it's been promoted to a full-fledged project thanks to great popularity.